 Distance From Helen: 6.3 Miles

 If you came to Helen looking for a more challenging hike than offered at the other waterfalls, make sure to visit Raven Cliff Falls.
 To reach the falls, you must hike the Raven Cliff Trail.
 The 2.5-mile trail is simple to traverse until you reach Bear Den Creek near the end.
 At this point, the path slopes upward toward the base of the falls.
 During the hike, you will see several small waterfalls, cascading whitewater, and clear pools.

-As part of Dodd Creek, these falls are in the Raven Cliffs Wilderness (which is also called the “Mark Twain Wilderness Area”) and has a series of three drops—a 60-foot drop, 20-foot drop and a 20-foot cascade.
+As part of Dodd Creek, these falls are in the Raven Cliffs Wilderness (which is also called the “Mark Twain Wilderness Area”) and have a series of three drops—a 60-foot drop, 20-foot drop, and a 20-foot cascade.
 What makes Raven Cliff Falls unusual is that it is a double cascade that flows through a granite outcrop fissure.
 The extra effort will ultimately pay off in the form of a cool reward.

 These falls, in White County, are accessed on a reasonably well-marked trail, but the terrain does get rough, at times.
 While the hike might be challenging, there are so many options on the way, that plan B is never out of the question.
 In fact, some folks never make it to Raven Cliff for the sheer fact that they lose all sense of time on a leisurely stop, along the way.

 The total hike is about 5 miles and covers some more challenging terrain in the Mark Trail Wilderness Area; also off of Richard Russell Scenic Highway.

 Explore Raven Cliff Falls Further